Trickle Down With a Chain Saw

 By invoking this rule, the same thing will happen without raising minimum wage.
 After a couple of years, minimum wage will just simply be raised to whatever is currently being paid as an afterthought to help those areas where no business is part of a publicly traded corporation.

-Remember, total cash + non-cash compensation is limited to 100 times the lowest paid person working for any division or contracting firm.
+Remember, the Hundred Fold Rule is based on total cash + non-cash compensation.
+Limited to 100 times the lowest paid person working for any division or contracting firm.
 This means the wages will increase even out at that little grain elevator in Po-Dunk USA because it happens to be owned by some division of a multi-national publicly traded Ag-based company.

 So, here we are.
 With total compensation capped for the haloed few, there is suddenly a lot of cash laying around.
 Greed won’t let them keep their hands off it.
 Some of it will go out to shareholders as dividends.
 Some of it will be eaten because it is cash on hand which can’t be called anything other than profit, say hello to the tax collector.